Cathie Hatrick-Anderson here...

 Does he refuse to leave the barn, get on a trailer?
 I encourage video taping, so you can refer to our session again and again.
 Many times the difference between success and failure is simply "body position" Sometimes it's the lack of following through with a request.

-Click on my many youtube videos from the link at the top of the page, there is bound to be some footage of the same problem you are having right now.
+Click on my many youtube videos from the link at the top of the page, ( I get paid pennies that add up when you watch the adds) there is bound to be some footage of the same problem you are having right now.
 How long are you willing to wait to improve your relationship with your horse?

 I will travel within a 60-100 mile radius of my Upton, Massachusetts farm.
 (Some exceptions.)
 I have traveled to every state in New England and as far west as Idaho to train!

-Starting at $40.00 -Horsemanship lesson.
-Horseback riding lesson $60.00 Horse training session $70.00 (truck into Bobcat Farm) I'll travel to their farm/facility two hour minimum plus farm call.
+Horsemanship lessons, Horseback riding lessons, Horse training sessions (truck into Bobcat Farm) I'll travel to your farm/facility two hr. min.
+Plus farm call.

 I have not used this term in ages as it can cause a gag reflex in many potential clients.
 Fact is, this is the type of training I do.
 Please don't hold it against me.
 This is no way implies that I am soft, I do NOT use treats to train.
+In the case of a problem loader, I may after they have come in, not to coax them in.
 I am very generous with praise for the slightest try, but I am swift to correct any dangerous behavior.

 Dr. Driftwood AKA Ruger